leftstick/generator-react-mobx/README.md

 Move the root of the created project.

-Run `gulp release` to compile all the source code into webpack bundles.
+Run `npm run dist` to compile all the source code into webpack bundles.
 And all required resources are generated into `{root}/build/`.

 You can copy the `build` folder to anywhere you like, it's the released app.